VinceCabs/GAUnit/README.md

 ## Usage

 Define your expected GA [tracking plan](tracking_plan.json) for a given test case.
-Example : tracking a click on a video:
+Example : tracking the "play" button on a video:

 ```JSON
 {